 Avoid Larger Betta Fish Breeds

-As I stated above, when you choose betta fish for a fish tank with guppies, it is a good idea to opt for the peaceful breeds.
-At the same time, it is also a good idea to opt for a breed which is smaller in size.
+As I stated above, when you choose betta fish for a fish tank with guppies, it is a good idea to opt for peaceful breeds.
+At the same time, it is also a good idea to opt for a breed that is smaller in size.
 The larger the betta fish, the more dangerous it will be for your guppies.

 Choose the Right Tank Size